Abullity/Flask-RESTful-Events-API/README.md

 The API can retrieve all the events, an event by id or events filtered by starting and ending dates

+all the data is saved in sqlite database and thus is persistent over program termination/relaunch

 detailed inforamtion on POST request's body data-format as well as routes and methods available for given routes are given on API's root page

 # Installation and dependencies